 MD Anderson Study Status

-This is a phase 1, open-label study evaluating the safety, clinical pharmacology and clinical activity of TNB-486, a CD19 x CD3 T-cell engaging bispecific antibody, in subjects with relapsed or refractory B-cell non-Hodgkin lymphoma (B-NHL) who have received 2 or more prior lines of therapy.
+This is a phase 1, open-label study evaluating the safety, tolerability, pharmacokinetic, pharmacodynamic, and clinical activity of TNB-486, a CD19 x CD3 T-cell engaging bispecific antibody, in subjects with relapsed or refractory B-cell non-Hodgkin lymphoma (B-NHL) who have received 2 or more prior lines of therapy.
 The study consists of 3 parts, a monotherapy dose escalation (Arm A), a monotherapy dose expansion in subjects with diffuse large B-cell lymphoma (DLBCL) or high-grade B-cell lymphoma (HGBL) (Arm B), and a monotherapy dose expansion in subjects with follicular lymphoma (FL) (Arm C).
 Once the maximum tolerated dose (MTD) or recommended phase 2 dose (RP2D) is identified in Arm A, Arm B and Arm C will be initiated to further characterize the safety, tolerability and pharmacokinetic (PK) profile of the MTD/RP2D dose of TNB-486 monotherapy in subsets of subjects with DLBCL/HGBL or FL.

 Resources and Links